mcv-m6-video/mcv-m6-2021-team1/README.md

 - On windows you must look for an installer [here](https://eternallybored.org/misc/gifsicle/)
 - On Mac no further action (apart from pip install) is required, so you just relax and see your investment on Apple payoff.

+If you want to use the state-of-the-art trackers implemented as part of the task 2.2, you need to run

+    ```
+    git submodule update --init --recursive
+    ```

+And follow the [installation instructions](https://github.com/STVIR/pysot/blob/master/INSTALL.md) from the PySot submodule.

 ## Data format
 This week we have embraced MOTS Challenge format as our *official*  file format.
 All object labelling and detection is stored on a txt with **a line per detection** with the following format: